Kung Fu Cult Master

-Plot
+Synopsis

-Zhang Wuji and his parents return from an isolated island and travel to Mount Wudang to celebrate his grandteacher's Zhang Sanfeng 100th birthday.
-Several martial artists attempt to force Zhang Wuji's parents to reveal the whereabouts of his godfather, Xie Xun, but they refuse and commit suicide in defiance.
-Zhang Wuji has been seriously injured by the Xuanming Elders and almost dies, but Zhang Sanfeng shows special care towards him and attempts to preserve his life.
-However, that incurs the jealousy of his senior, Song Qingshu, who collaborates with Zhou Zhiruo of the Emei School to harm him.
+Zhang Wuji and his parents return from a remote island and travel to the Wudang Sect to celebrate his grandmaster Zhang Sanfeng's 100th birthday.
+During the ceremony, many martial artists try to force Zhang Wuji's parents to reveal the whereabouts of his godfather Xie Xun, but they refuse and commit suicide.
+Zhang Wuji is wounded by the Xuanming Elders and almost dies, but Zhang Sanfeng saves him and attempts to heal him.
+Zhang Sanfeng's special treatment of Zhang Wuji incurs the jealousy of Song Qingshu, who plots with Zhou Zhiruo of the Emei Sect to harm Zhang Wuji.

-One day, Zhang Wuji is bullied by Song Qingshu and falls off a cliff together with Xiaozhao, a girl who helped him.
-They meet Huogong Toutuo by coincidence and Zhang recovers from his wounds completely and learns the powerful "Nine Yang Skill" in the process.
-Zhang discovers later that the Shaolin School is plotting with five other martial arts schools to attack Bright Peak, the headquarters of the Ming Cult, where Zhang's maternal grandfather, Yin Tianzheng, is.
-Zhang ventures into a forbidden place on the peak and finds the "Heaven and Earth Great Shift" manual, mastering another powerful skill, and he helps the Ming Cult defeat the six schools.
-The cult members are grateful to Zhang and choose him to be their leader.
+One day, Zhang Wuji falls off a cliff together with Xiaozhao when Song Qingshu is bullying him.
+They meet Huogong Toutuo by chance and Zhang Wuji learns the "Nine Yang Divine Skill", completely healing himself in the process.
+Later, they discover that the six major orthodox sects of the wulin are planning to attack the Ming Cult, where Zhang Wuji's maternal grandfather Yin Tianzheng is based.
+Zhang Wuji ventures into a forbidden location in the cult's headquarters, learns the powerful "Heaven and Earth Great Shift", and helps the cult defeat the six sects.
+The cult members, feeling grateful to Zhang Wuji, choose him to be their leader.

-Zhang Wuji discovers that the conflict between the Ming Cult and the six schools was instigated by his godfather's sworn enemy, Cheng Kun, who has been in disguise as a Shaolin monk all this while.
-At the same time, he encounters Zhao Min, a Mongol princess who is also an enemy of his cult.
-She uses a special drug to poison the cult's members.
-When Zhang demands that she gives him the antidote, she makes him promise to help her do three things in exchange for the antidote.
-At the same time, Yin Tianzheng and the cult's members, who mistakenly think that the Shaolin School was behind the poisoning, go to Shaolin Monastery to take revenge but, to their surprise, they see corpses everywhere.
+Zhang Wuji learns that the conflict between the Ming Cult and six sects was instigated by Cheng Kun, his godfather's enemy who has been in disguise as a Shaolin monk all this time.
+During this time, he encounters the Mongol princess Zhao Min, who seeks to destroy the Ming Cult.
+After she poisons the cult members, Zhang Wuji agrees to do three things for her in exchange for the antidote.
+Meanwhile, Yin Tianzheng and the cult members, mistakenly thinking that the Shaolin Sect poisoned them, go to Shaolin to seek revenge but see corpses everywhere.

-In fact, Song Qingshu had betrayed the Wudang School and defected to the Mongol-led Yuan government.
-He is plotting with Zhao Min and her men to kill Zhang Sanfeng, but Zhang Wuji returns in time and saves his grandteacher.
-Zhang promises to not use his newly mastered skills and manages to defeat the Xuanming Elders using taijiquan.
-The film ends on a cliffhanger as Zhao Min leaves after telling Zhang Wuji to go to Dadu to find her if he wants to rescue the missing members of the six schools.
+It turns out that Song Qingshu has betrayed the Wudang Sect and pledged allegiance to the Mongol-led Yuan government.
+He plots with Zhao Min to kill Zhang Sanfeng, but Zhang Wuji shows up in the nick of time and saves his grandmaster.
+Promising not to use any other skill except taijiquan, Zhang Wuji defeats the Xuanming Elders who work for Zhao Min.
+The film ends on a cliffhanger as Zhao Min leaves after telling Zhang Wuji to go to Dadu to find her if he wants to rescue the missing members of the six sects.